charlie-tango/az-pipeline-codex-review-agent/README.md

 - `--diff-file mock.diff` – supply a local diff for testing instead of hitting Azure DevOps.
 - `--ignore-files 'docs/**' --ignore-files '**/*.md'` – exclude matching files from the Codex prompt and from posted comments.
 - `--prompt "Focus on accessibility and performance risks first."` – replace the default agent instruction with a custom one.

+The reviewer tracks the latest commit it has analyzed (via hidden metadata on the overall comment).
+Subsequent runs only diff against new commits, so Codex focuses on fresh changes rather than re-reporting earlier findings.
 - `--review-time-budget 20` – hint to Codex to prioritize its review within ~20 minutes.
 - `--debug` – enable verbose logs for troubleshooting.
 - `--openai-api-key sk-...` – provide the OpenAI key explicitly when the environment variable is unavailable.